Bloomsday: Dublin

-The day involves a range of cultural activities, including Ulysses readings and dramatisations, pub crawls and other events, some of it hosted by the James Joyce Centre in North Great George's Street.
+Since 1994, the Bloomsday Festival has been celebrated in Dublin.
+The Bloomsday Festival is one-week long and is scheduled on the week of June 16th.
+The festival involves a range of cultural activities, including Ulysses readings and dramatisations, pub crawls and other events.
 Enthusiasts often dress in Edwardian costume to celebrate Bloomsday, and retrace Bloom's route around Dublin via landmarks such as Davy Byrne's pub.
 Hard-core devotees have even been known to hold marathon readings of the entire novel, some lasting up to 36 hours.
+The Bloomsday Festival is organised by the James Joyce Centre on behalf of the city of Dublin.

 The James Joyce Tower and Museum at Sandycove, site of the opening chapter of Ulysses, hosts many free activities around Bloomsday including theatrical performances, musical events, tours of the iconic tower and readings from Joyce's masterpiece.

 "Every year hundreds of Dubliners dress as characters from the book ... as if to assert their willingness to become one with the text.
 It is quite impossible to imagine any other masterpiece of modernism having quite such an effect on the life of a city."

 On Bloomsday 1982, the centenary year of Joyce's birth, Irish state broadcaster RTÉ transmitted a continuous 30-hour dramatic performance of the entire text of Ulysses on radio.

 A five-month-long festival, ReJoyce Dublin 2004, took place in Dublin between 1 April and 31 August 2004.
 On the Sunday before the 100th "anniversary" of the fictional events described in the book, 10,000 people in Dublin were treated to a free, open-air, full Irish breakfast on O'Connell Street consisting of sausages, rashers, toast, beans, and black and white puddings.

 The 2006 Bloomsday festivities were cancelled, the day coinciding with the funeral of Charles Haughey.